binupax6699/BUGATTI-TYPE57-ALANTIC-3D-MODLE/README.md

 ## Overview

 A detailed 3D recreation of the **Bugatti Type 57 Atlantic** created entirely in Blender.
-The model was built from online images and Pinterest references, with the goal of recreating the car's distinctive bodywork, mechanical details, interior, and overall character.
+The model was built using online images and Pinterest references, with the goal of recreating the car's distinctive bodywork, mechanical details, interior, and overall character.

-The completed model was then used to create a cinematic animation with approximately **700 frames**.
+The completed model was then used to create a cinematic animation of approximately **700 frames**.

 ## Modeling Process

 I started by modeling the main body from reference images, marking the major body segments and building the forms around them.
 The body was modeled with **Subdivision Surface** enabled to maintain smooth and controlled shapes.

-Details were progressively added throughout the model, including:
+I modeled the car's components and details from scratch, including:

-* Body panels and segmented bodywork
+* Main body and segmented bodywork
 * Rivets and fasteners
 * Front grille
 * Headlights and rear lights
-* Hood hinges
+* Hood and hood hinges
-* Door hinges and doors
+* Doors and door hinges
 * Windshield wipers and mechanisms
 * Rear plate holder
-* Exterior trim and smaller body components
+* Exterior trim and smaller components
 * Wheels and tires

-I also modeled the underside of the car, including mechanical components such as:
+I also modeled the underside of the car, including the:

 * Suspension
 * Radiator